 I have more than one child on the waiting list.
 What happens if one of my children is offered a space?
 Will the others be offered a space?

 Spaces are offered to the siblings of enrolled students.
-Once a student is enrolled, all qualified siblings are moved to the next sibling position for their grade based on the date registration is completed for the enrolled sibling.
+Once a student is enrolled, all qualified siblings are moved to the next sibling position for their grade based on their random lottery number.

 Is preference given for those who live in the neighborhood?

 No. As a charter school, we are required to open admission to all students residing in Washington, D.C. without regard to neighborhood.

 We applied online but we were never able to visit the school for an open house.
 Can we make an appointment for a tour?

 Once an offer of admission is extended, the Parent Outreach and Admissions Coordinator will offer your family a tour of the school and facilitate the registration process in collaboration with the campus registrar.
 You and/or your student may be asked to attend additional orientation sessions.

 Your child is welcome to accompany you during our open houses.
 For middle and high school students we are able to arrange a half day to shadow a student.
 For more information, please contact the Parent Outreach and Admissions Coordinator at (202) 808-9719.